richev/LetsEncryptAzureCloudService/docs/index.md

 Verification is done via the [ACME Protocol](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment).
 For lots more information, see [How It Works](https://letsencrypt.org/how-it-works/).

-During the Verification process, Let's Encrypt will visit a URL of the form
+All we need to know is that during the Verification process, Let's Encrypt will visit a URL of the form

 ```
 http://mydomain.com/.well-known/acme-challenge/<challenge>